huggingface/transformers/docs/source/en/perf_torch_compile.md

 Below you can find the list of the models we benchmarked.

+**Image Classification**
+- google/vit-base-patch16-224
-- Image Classification: google/vit-base-patch16-224, microsoft/beit-base-patch16-224-pt22k-ft22k
+- microsoft/beit-base-patch16-224-pt22k-ft22k
+- facebook/convnext-large-224
+- microsoft/resnet-50

+**Image Segmentation**
-- Image Segmentation: nvidia/segformer-b0-finetuned-ade-512-512
+- nvidia/segformer-b0-finetuned-ade-512-512
-- Object Detection: google/owlvit-base-patch32, facebook/detr-resnet-50
+- facebook/mask2former-swin-tiny-coco-panoptic
+- facebook/maskformer-swin-base-ade
+- google/deeplabv3_mobilenet_v2_1.0_513

+**Object Detection**
+- google/owlvit-base-patch32
+- facebook/detr-resnet-101
+- microsoft/conditional-detr-resnet-50

 Below you can find inference durations in milliseconds for each model with and without `compile()`.
 Note that OwlViT results in OOM in larger batch sizes.